marcransome/MRSubtleButton/README.md

 [[self button] setGradientWithStartColor:start endColor:end];
 ```

 A subtle gradient works best, with an end colour that is just a few shades lighter than the start colour.
+To reset a button to the default light grey gradient use: `[button resetGradient]`.

 Adjusting a button's font attributes is just as easy: